 Problems for Incest AWARE to Tackle

-We define incest as sexual assualt by anyone who is entrusted to care for a child within the family system.
-It becomes particularly complicated to heal from this type of trauma when a child’s providers and perpetrators are the same people, often made of the same flesh, carrying the same genetic code and last name.
+When we refer to “incest” we are talking about the sexual abuse of a person by a family member or a primary caregiver such as a stepparent.
+It becomes particularly complicated to heal from this type of trauma when a child’s providers or relatives and perpetrators are the same people, often made of the same flesh, carrying the same genetic code and last name.
 The abuse done to us can cause conflict within ourselves, our families, and society.
 Incest survivors often suffer and heal alone.

 As survivors, we know that our adult brains weren’t built to understand safety and that our bodies constantly react to what is perceived as unsafe stimuli or triggers.
 From the inside out, our systems began to attack themselves long ago to cope with the violence, now manifesting as auto-immune diseases, psychosomatic symptoms, and mental health challenges.
 Often, even safe places can feel unsafe due to lack of familiarity.
 The path to find a safe sense of self, family, and social, financial, and medical support can be a long and arduous process.
 Often, survivors find it challenging to even speak of their experiences.